FURNACEAI/pagefreezer-part-2/Readme.md

 Yeah, me too.
 Testing asynchronous functions -- which the bulk of this code is -- is hard even with Mock.

+I'll add some tests for the stats functions.

 ## Lessons Learned

 1) https://abc.com/ doesn't resolve.
 Great job, ABC.